DimitriGeelen/DenkraumNavigator/PAGE_STYLING.md

 *   Global styles are primarily defined in `static/css/style.css`.

+## Adding New Pages

+*   **Main Navigation:** When adding a new page that should be accessible from the main site navigation, you MUST update `menu.md` by adding a new line in the format `- Link Text: flask_endpoint_name`.
+*   **Top Navbar Inclusion:** Ensure the new page's template inherits from `base.html` (or directly includes the navbar component, like `{% include '_navbar.html' %}` if not inheriting) so that the standard top navigation bar is displayed.
+*   **Floating Section Navigation:** If the new page contains distinct sections that would benefit from the floating navigation menu (similar to the `/history` or `/md_files` pages), follow the pattern described in the "Floating Page Navigation (Sections)" section below (generating IDs in the backend, passing nav items to the template, etc.).

 ## Navbar Styling

 *   The top navigation bar is dynamically generated based on `menu.md` and styled via `static/css/style.css`.